biprateep/DESI/README.md

 # DESI-notebooks
-Notebooks for collaboration wide communication of analysis and results
+Code and notebooks for DESI data analysis

 ### Description of Folders
 * __targeting_systematics__: Check systematics with the target selection algorithms